unameit10000000/tweetor/README.md

 http://127.0.0.1:5500/remove_all
 ```
 ## DISCLAIMER
 Do not share your public domain (Akash uri) when using this example template!
 This is a basic example that is coded hastily in one go and meant for experimental purposes only.
-The Author and Owner of this repository can not be held liable for any loss resulting from using this example code.
+The Author and Owner of this repository can not be held liable for any loss resulting from using this code.
+It is rumored that using GPT-3 for twitter goes against OpenAI's TOS.
 Use at your own risk.